-- Notes: (1) Volume impact is based on the cost of quieting for each compactor body type as developed in Section II (Reference 7-1).
+Notes: (1) Volume impact is based on the cost of quieting for each compactor body type as developed in Section II (Reference 7-1).
 This includes a separate calculation for each body type.

-(2) Quieted units are assumed to require the same technology package as - (2) Quieted units are assumed to require the same technology package as unquieted units for this level.
+(2) Quieted units are assumed to require the same technology package as unquieted units for this level.
 Quieted units are priced ten percent higher than the equivalent unquieted units.